 6. Mega Mini Golf

 An air-conditioned indoor putt putt spot, Mega Mini Golf takes themes and runs with them.
 It offers three different courses, American, Under the Sea (No Sebastian) and ol’ favourite: Egypt.
-Aimed more at the families, it offers half price entry for kids younger than 10.
+Aimed more at the families, it offers a reduced rate of entry for children 15 years and under.
 That’s kids coming in with an adult, so don’t expect to see roaming groups of urchins causing havoc in the mornings.

 Address: 1/8 Rose St, Campbelltown NSW 2560